iomeone/Fun-Scheme-Compiler/SUPPORTED.md

 Argument types: List
 _____
 ### `first lst`
 Description: Returns the first element of a list.
+If `lst` has fewer than 1 element, then a run-time exception is thrown.

 Example:
 ```scheme